xorye/vmyu-reloaded-electron/README.md

 If there is a word I don't know, I can highlight the word and search for its definition using the context menu options provided by VMyu.
 I can then save the definition and highlight the word within the article.
-Highlights persist after refreshing the page.
+Words, definitions and highlights are stored in a database.
 ![With VMyu](docs/img/vmyu_chrome_word.gif)

 The "similar words" feature parses the current article's content and checks if it